Snowflake Setup Guide

 Select Snowflake as the destination type.

-(Enterprise and Business Critical accounts only) Choose your deployment model:
+(Enterprise and Business Critical accounts only) Select the deployment model of your choice:

 - SaaS Deployment